Hurlstone Agricultural High School: History

+Resident boarders originally paid 150 pounds per year (not adjusted to inflation).

 Hurlstone Agricultural Continuation School

 In those days, most students completed their schooling after primary school and students at Hurlstone Agricultural Continuation School (as it was known at the time) studied there for only two years.

 In 1926, the school moved to its present site in Glenfield, approximately 42 km southwest of Sydney (between Liverpool and Campbelltown) and adjacent to Glenfield railway station.
 By then its student numbers had grown from 30 in 1907, to 148.
 The school supported government policy to promote productivity in the agricultural sector through the training of boys in all aspects of agricultural sciences and farm management.

 Macarthur Agricultural High School; co-educational enrolment

 For a brief period in the early 1940s, it was known as Macarthur Agricultural High School in honour of wool-grower John Macarthur, but it soon reverted to its previous name.

 Hurlstone was a boys' school until 1979, when the decision was made to become co-educational.